CristianRiccio/workshop-make/README.md

+# Introduction to Make

+# Introduction

+Beginner and experienced developers alike want to build cool applications, tools, and products.
+A build system is helps to manage the compile and linking process when preparing to test or distribute your code.

+Let's get started!
+Notes are [here](.hac_workshop/notes.md)

 This is a template for a Hackers at Cambridge workshop repository.
 To get started making a workshop, clone this repository to `workshop-make` (e.g. `workshop-intro-to-rust`).